dotnet/csharpstandard/standard/conversions.md

 A lambda expression `F` is compatible with an expression tree type `Expression<D>` if `F` is compatible with the delegate type `D`.
 This does not apply to anonymous methods, only lambda expressions.

-Certain lambda expressions cannot be converted to expression tree types: Even though the conversion *exists*, it fails at compile-time.
-This is the case if the lambda expression:

-- Has a *block* body
-- Contains simple or compound assignment operators
-- Contains a dynamically bound expression
-- Is async

 Anonymous functions may influence overload resolution, and participate in type inference.
 See [§12.6](expressions.md#126-function-members) for further details.

 ### 11.7.2 Evaluation of anonymous function conversions to delegate types